-First, undergraduate students who can transfer the credits to their own institutions.
+First, undergraduate students or those attending graduate school (for advanced level courses) who can transfer the credits to their own institutions.
 Those attending universities with high tuition fees will realize substantial savings given the cost of our program.

 Second, high school juniors and seniors who will be applying to college.
 Attending a program such as ours adds to the strength of the application, not to mention they can also transfer the credits once they have been accepted to college.

 Those students (college or high school) who achieve a grade of A or A- will be entitled to a reference letter from their professor.

 Third, adults who wish to take advantage of everything a vacation in Greece has to offer, seek intellectual stimulation but also use the program as a springboard to visit other locations in Greece.
 Adults do not have to participate in the grading requirements of the course by taking exams nor do they have to claim the credits, if they so choose.

 Finally, we offer a discounted price for room and board as well as the excursions to those who escort one of our students but do not wish to register for a course themselves (please see the registration page).

 It is common for students officially enrolled at one university to take summer courses in study abroad programs at other institutions.
 The reason is very simple: immersing yourself in a different culture and images can be one of the most rewarding experiences of your life.